 SpareBank 1 Boligkreditt, as a licensed and regulated covered bond issuer, is subject to strict rules regarding its exposure to credit, market, and liquidity risks.
 This fact, and the aim of the maintenance of the Moody’s Aaa rating, means that the Company is subject to low levels of risk and places strong emphasis on risk control.

-Credit Risk is defined as the risk that losses can occur as a consequence of customers and others not having the ability or willingness to meet their obligations to SpareBank 1 Boligkreditt.
+Credit Risk is defined as the risk that losses can occur as a consequence of that customers and others not having the ability or willingness to meet their obligations to SpareBank 1 Boligkreditt.
 Because the Company buys residential mortgages within 75% of the value of the objects on which the mortgages are secured, the Board of Directors concludes that the credit risk is lower than for Norwegian banks in general.

 Operational risk is defined as risk of loss due to error or neglect in transaction execution, weakness in the internal control, or information technology systems breakdowns or malfunction.
 Reputational, legal, ethical and competency risks are also elements of operational risk.
 The risk is assessed by the Board of Directors to be moderate.

-The Company spends much time identifying, measuring, managing and following up on central areas of risk in such a way that this contributes to meeting its strategic goals.
+The Company spends much time identifying, measuring, managing, and following up on central areas of risk in such a way that this contributes to meeting its strategic goals.
 The notes 24 through 28 in the 2021 annual accounts provide further information.

-The Board consists of six persons of which four are male and two are female.
+The Board consists of seven persons of which four are male and two are female.
 SpareBank 1 Boligkreditt AS strives to achieve an even distribution between the genders in recruiting for the staff and the Board.

 SpareBank 1 Naeringskreditt AS, which is smaller and finances commercial property lending, but also is a covered bond issuer, has identical staffing to Boligkreditt.
 Of the seven full time employees employed at year-end in both SpareBank 1 Boligkreditt and Naeringskreditt AS, 1.4 full time equivalents have been allocated to SpareBank 1 Naeringskreditt AS.
-The Boards of the two companies have almost an identical composition at year-end 2021.
+The Boards of the two companies also have an identical composition at year-end 2022.

 SpareBank 1 Boligkreditt’s principles for corporate governance are based on the Norwegian accounting law and regulations and the Norwegian practice for corporate governance.
 Through its financial accounting, Boligkreditt seeks to deliver relevant and timely information for its owner banks, regulatory authorities and participants in the capital markets.
 The Board evaluates and approves Management’s proposed annual and quarterly financial accounts.